1999 Tramore helicopter crash: Attempted landing and crash

-Rescue 111 headed for Waterford Airport at 11:54pm.
-By 12:12am it was 2.5 nautical miles from the airport.
+Rescue 111 headed for Waterford Airport at 23:54.
+By 00:12 it was 2.5 nautical miles from the airport.
 It approached on a heading for Runway 21, approaching over land from the north.

 Due to the low visibility, the helicopter was guided by the airport's instrument landing system.
 The system was capable of guiding aircraft down to a height of 310 feet above the runway.
 By this point, if the runway lights are not visible the aircraft must abort the landing attempt and initiate the missed approach procedure.

-At 12:14am Rescue 111 told the tower it had missed the approach:
+At 00:14 Rescue 111 told the tower it had missed the approach:

-R111: Tower, one eleven, we overshot that approach, we're going to go around for one more… As a matter of interest, could you see us at all?
+R111: Tower, one eleven, we overshot that approach, we're going to go around for one more...
+As a matter of interest, could you see us at all?

 Tower: No, we had (technician name) out on the ramp just keeping an eye for you, he couldn’t see you actually, visibility is about five hundred metres.Rescue 111 attempted another approach to Runway 21, but again failed to see the runway.

 R111: Tower Roger one one, rescue one eleven, we've overshot.
 We're going to go around for a coastal approach.

-The coastal approach procedure would have meant approaching the airport over Tramore Bay and the dunes 4km south of the airport.
+The coastal approach procedure would have meant approaching the airport over Tramore Bay and the dunes 4 km south of the airport.
 This was a procedure which was familiar to the pilots and had been practised that morning.
 It can make use of the search and rescue modes of the automatic flight control system to maintain an exact height over the sea surface.

 The tower switched over the approach lighting to Runway 03, the southern approach to the same runway.
 However Rescue 111 told the tower "We may land in Tramore", presumably on the beach.

-At 12:34am the tower informed Rescue 111 that the weather at Casement Aerodrome was clear if the helicopter wanted to divert to Dublin.
+At 00:34 the tower informed Rescue 111 that the weather at Casement Aerodrome was clear if the helicopter wanted to divert to Dublin.
 Rescue 111 replied "Roger, don’t have the juice", i.e. the helicopter did not enough fuel to divert.
 At 00:39 Rescue 111 made a brief radio transmission with no audible voice.
 The tower and MRCC both attempted to contact Rescue 111 in the minutes following, but heard no reply.

-An IMES coastal search team assembled at the town end of the beach by 1:30am.
+An IMES coastal search team assembled at the town end of the beach by 01:30.
 Conditions remained extremely difficult, with one of the team reporting that the fog made it difficult to see the mobile phone in his hand.
-At 2:00am they located the wreckage in the dunes, still burning.
+At 02:00 they located the wreckage in the dunes, still burning.
 The bodies of the four crew were found in the wreckage.